About the course

 Financial support from the training provider

-While not provided by WLTSA directly, as a full time student you are eligible for cheaper travel in London using a student oyster card and in many boroughs you can get a reduction on your council tax payments.
+While not provided directly by WLTSA, please be aware that as a full time student you would be eligible for cheaper travel in London using a student oyster card and in many boroughs you can get a reduction on your council tax payments.

-- A UK undergraduate honours degree or an equivalent qualification at 2:2 or above.
+- A UK undergraduate honours degree or equivalent qualification at 2:2 or above.

-- Five GCSEs at least at Grade C (or grade 4 for GCSEs sat in 2017 onwards) or the equivalent) including English Language, Mathematics and Science.
+- Five GCSEs at least at Grade C (or 4) or above, or the equivalent, including English Language, Mathematics and Science.

-Where appropriate, please read our important guidance Overseas Qualifications & GCSE Equivalency Tests.
+Where appropriate, please read our guidance Overseas Qualifications & GCSE Equivalency Tests.

 Offers will be conditional on satisfactory outcome of a Disclosure & Barring Service check and an occupational health check both administered through the host school after an offer is accepted.